ra1028/Alembic/README.md

 ### Value transformation
 Alembic supports functional value transformation during the parsing process like `String` -> `NSDate`.
-Functions that extract value from JSON are possible to return Monads.
+Functions that extract value from JSON are possible to return Distillates.
 So, you can use 'map' 'flatMap' and other following useful functions.

 <table>